nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Currently:** KnottyPlanner requires users to select the `Person` from their names in order to reduce ambiguity.
 However, this can result in inefficiency when handling extremely long names.

-**Plan:** To allow users to reference the contact or wedding based on their index in the list, ensuring that the efficiency of KnottyPlanners is maintained.
+**Plan:** To allow users to reference the contact or wedding based on their index in the list, in addition to our current implementation.
+This ensures that the efficiency of KnottyPlanners is maintained.

 **7. Further CLI Support**